Beacon-Heart/Heart_Beacon/README.md

-USPTO 13/573,002 The Heart Beacon Cycle Time - Space Meter is an Adaptive Procedural Template Framework checklist of ideas, algorithms, processes, procedures, standards with the goal of establishing consistent Eco sustainable economic epochs used to program money, programmable economy.
-Establish a signals, telemetry support framework for Distributed Trade Federation operations system of systems engineering framework representing DoD / NATO best practice over the past three decades.
+USPTO 13/573,002 The Heart Beacon Cycle Time - Space Meter is an Adaptive Procedural Template Framework checklist of ideas, algorithms, processes, procedures, standards with the goal of establishing consistent Eco sustainable economic epochs used to program programmable money and the programmable economy.
+Distributed Trade Federation operations supported by a system of systems engineering framework representing DoD / NATO best practice over the past three decades.

 USPTO 13/573,002 The Heart Beacon Cycle Time – Space Meter is a reuse with improvements to the military’s signal, telemetry syntax symbol set framework.
 Its purpose is to establish universal metrics, meters, organize individuals into DAO Distributed Autonomous Organizations / Trade Federations for common goals.